nollidnosnhoj/subscription-tracking-tui/README.md

+I wanted something to keep track of my subscriptions without subscribing to another service.

+So I decided to vibe code.

+This is the result...

+Not really taking suggestions, unless I like it :D

+---

 # Subscription Tracker TUI

 A terminal-based application for tracking personal subscriptions and managing monthly spending.
 Built with Go using [Bubbletea](https://github.com/charmbracelet/bubbletea) for the TUI, [SQLC](https://sqlc.dev/) for type-safe SQL, and SQLite for storage.